 Coles Miller Solicitors LLP offers mediation, collaborative law and alternative dispute resolution as part of its wide range of legal services.

-Its lawyers assist clients with litigation (including landlord and tenant disputes, property and boundary disputes); company commercial; intellectual property law; employment law; family law; residential and commercial conveyancing; wills (including contested probate); trusts; residential leasehold property; planning; marine law; equine law and debt recovery.
+Its lawyers assist clients with litigation (including landlord and tenant disputes, property and boundary disputes); company commercial; intellectual property law; employment law; family law; residential and commercial conveyancing; wills (including contested probate); trusts; residential leasehold property; planning; marine law and debt recovery.

 Much of its work is in the central South but the firm acts for clients from all over the country in cases involving clinical negligence, personal injury and interest rate swaps litigation.